Hankintailmoitukset/hilma-api/README.md

 ##### GET /notice
 Search notices sent by current API user.
 Supplie query parameters as search predicates.
 Following filters are available.
 Before (datetime), After (datetime), HilmaStatus, TedStatus and Type (noticeType).
 Returns notice meta-data, and optionally the full dto.

+#### AVP
+Due technical limitaions, the API is split into separate API's under the AVP product.

+##### POST /notices/docs/search
+Search API.
+This endpoint exposes Azure Cognitive Search search endpoint for the api users.
+For full documentation and instructions, refer to [Azure documentation](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents).
+The exposed endpoint is the more versatile POST endpoint.

+For upto date information about the **notices** search index schema, refer to ***GET /notices*** endpoint.

+##### GET /notices
+Returns current definition document for the notices search index.
+Refer here to see a list of searchable / filterable / facetable fields etc.